New research data policy at WUR

 - Secret: the data are strictly protected; access is granted only to specific individuals

 To ensure that the new policy would also suit the current research data practices at WUR, the Taskforce Research Data Management interviewed researchers of eight research units.
 These interviews showed great variation in data types and practices at WUR, but also suggested that several groups were close to meeting the planned policy already.
-Read more about how the interviews informed the policy in this article.
+Read more about how the interviews informed the policy in king lear theme forgiveness.

 The new policy